-It is an arrangement offered by your debit, prepaid or credit card provider that can get you a refund if something goes wrong when you spend on your card.
+It’s a scheme offered by debit, prepaid or credit card providers.
+It means you can get a refund if something goes wrong when you spend on your card.

 You can get your money back through:

-Your bank or building society if you use a debit card
+Your bank or building society (if you’re part of a Chargeback debit card scheme)

 Your credit card provider

-Goods or services are not as described or are in an unsatisfactory condition
+The goods or services you’ve paid for aren’t as described or are in an unsatisfactory condition

-You are charged more than agreed for a purchase or are charged more than once
+You’re charged more than agreed for a purchase, or are charged more than once

-You can only use it if the retailer refuses to give you a refund or is unable to help.
+You have to go back to the retailer first.
+You can only use Chargeback if the retailer refuses to give you a refund or can’t help.

-You can claim back the full amount you have lost.
+You can claim back the full amount you’ve lost.
 For example:

-If you order a phone worth £250 and it does not show up, you could claim £250
+If you order a phone worth £250 and it doesn’t show up, you could claim £250

 Protection for debit card and prepaid card transactions

-Unlike Section 75, the Chargeback scheme is not enforced by law.
-It is a voluntary agreement between credit card providers and card issuers (Visa, MasterCard and American Express), who set the scheme rules.
+Unlike Section 75, the Chargeback scheme isn’t enforced by law.
+It’s a voluntary agreement between credit card providers and card issuers, who set the scheme rules.
+This includes Visa, MasterCard and American Express.

 The following card types offer Chargeback protection: